-The Digital Democracy Camp
+The Digital Democracy Camp WS 25/26

-The Digital Democracy Camp (DDC) is a one-day workshop focusing on the fundamentals and key topics of digital democracy.
+The Digital Democracy Camp (DDC) was a one-day workshop on May 23, 2025.

-In an exchange between students, experts and interested parties, we will deal with the following topics:
+In terms of content, the focus was on the fundamentals and central topics of digital democracy.
+In an exchange between students, experts and interested parties, we dealt with the following topics:

 - Shutting down social networks - saving democracy?